rails/rails/guides/source/testing.md

 System tests inherit from Capybara and perform in browser tests for your application.

-Fixtures are a way of organizing test data; they reside in the `fixtures` directory.
+Fixtures are a way of organizing test data; they can be stored in the `fixtures` directory.

 A `jobs` directory will also be created when an associated test is first generated.